 Initial Certification (60 to 90 days)

-1. The applicant submits an application and preliminary budget to OEID.
+1. The applicant submits an application, fee, production verification report deposit and preliminary budget to Louisiana Entertainment.
 The preliminary budget should describe all the expenditures related to the development of the project.
-For example:
+View chart >

-2. The application and preliminary budget are received by LED, and the applicant is notified via email that both were received.
+2. The application, fee and preliminary budget are received by Louisiana Entertainment, and the applicant is notified via email that both were received.

 3. The application and preliminary budget are reviewed for completeness, and the applicant is then sent a standard list of compliance questions.

-4. The application, preliminary budget and compliance questions are reviewed by OEID staff.
-OEID staff will contact applicant and discuss any follow-up that's needed to determine eligibility.
+4. The application, preliminary budget and compliance questions are reviewed by Louisiana Entertainment staff.
+Applicant will be contacted to discuss any follow-up that's needed to determine eligibility.

 5. Once approved, an initial certification letter is drafted and sent to the applicant.

 1. Company submits a cost report of expenditures by mail or email to Louisiana Entertainment for certification of credits.
 (This step occurs after actual expenditures occur and at a time frame determined by the applicant — upon project completion, or no more than once per calendar year.)

 2. Effective January 1, 2016, Louisiana Entertainment shall engage with the CPA to perform the cost report review and provide a report to Louisiana Entertainment and the applicant.

 3. Documents are then reviewed by Louisiana Entertainment staff and additional documentation may be requested at this step.